NEUBIAS/training-resources/_includes/lut/lut_act2_imagejgui.md

-- Open one of the pairs of images mentioned in the activity preface
+- Open one of the above pairs of images
 - Choose a suitable LUT using `Image › Lookup Tables ›  ... `
-- Adjust brightness and contrast in the brighter image using `Image › Adjust › Brightness/Contrast...`
+- Adjust brightness and contrast in one image using `Image › Adjust › Brightness/Contrast...`
+  - To avoid intensity clipping one typically sets the contrast on the brightest image (this may depend on your scientific question though...)
+  - To find out which image is brighter you can try to use `Analyze > Histogram`
-- Use the `Set` button in `Image › Adjust › Brightness/Contrast...` and check `[X] propagate to ...`
+- Use the `Set` button in `Image › Adjust › Brightness/Contrast...` and check `[X] Propagate to all other open images`
-- Visualise the LUT as an inset in both images using `Analyze › Tools › Calibration Bar...`
+- Visualise the current LUT as an inset in both images using `Analyze › Tools › Calibration Bar...`